Scaryplasmon/CakeParticles/README.md

 Here's a Video of the Process
 https://vimeo.com/713033849

-"Cake Particles would've not been possible without a Big Help from @Joshua and all the Developers that Posted their Answers at these Links in the Past https://tiny.one/StackExchange https://tiny.one/BartSketchfab"

 -Cake Particles is an Addon for Blender that lets you Bake your Particles Simulations into Keyframed Objects.

 The Goal is to Simplify some Routines to let People create even more Complex .fbx files with just a few Clicks.

 It can also be useful to Incentivate the Built-in Quick Effects and Alembic workflows in Blender.

+"Cake Particles would've not been possible without a Big Help from all the Developers that Posted their Answers at these Links in the Past https://tiny.one/StackExchange https://tiny.one/BartSketchfab"

 The Addon is located into the Object Properties for all those People like me that can't read shit when Pressing N.